Clay Tile Roof Staggered Cedar Shake Roof Tapersawn Cedar Shake Roof Concrete Tile Roof Roof Areas Asphalt Shingle Roof

 roofkey Minimum Building Design Criteria for Roofing

-For the State of Colorado
+in the State of Colorado

 Local City/County Building Design Criteria for Roofing will be used if more restrictive than what is listed below.
 Example might be as you move west and up in elevation the wind speed and the ground snow load criteria increases.